 On April 24, movie industry lawyers urged a federal judge to bar RealNetworks Inc. from selling software that allows consumers to copy their DVDs to computer hard drives, arguing that the Seattle-based company's product is an illegal pirating tool.

-Hollywood alleges that RealNetworks’ RealDVD product allows users to copy a film from a DVD without paying for it–a practice the movie studios call “rent, rip, and return”–and contends it’s one of the biggest technological threats to the movie industry’s annual $20 billion DVD market.
+Hollywood alleges that RealNetworks' RealDVD product allows users to copy a film from a DVD without paying for it--a practice the movie studios call "rent, rip, and return"--and contends...